jspyeatt/dev-notes/git-notes.md

 Assume files a.txt and b.txt have been modified in your current working directory.
 ```
 git stash list                 # list any current stashes you have.
 git stash                      # moves files to storage directory
+git stash save "My comment"    # add a custom comment to your stash
 git stash show                 # shows the list of files in the most recent stash
 git stash list                 # should now see your stashed manifest. {0} == most recent stash
 git stash show stash@\{1\} -p  # shows all of the file changes in the stash

 # now you can do your pulls, merges or checkouts